carini599/project_disaster_response/README.md

 ## Installation <a name="installation"></a>

 The code is written using Pythons version 3.11.0.
 All libraries are available within the Anaconda distribution of Python.
+### Database (ETL)
+To create the database, the python code process_data.py has to be executed from the folder "data".
+The database created by this code however is also already included in the repository and will just be replaced, when the code is run again.

+### Machine Learing Model (NLP-Pipeline)
+The machine learning model can be trained using the code train_classifier.py from the "models" folder.
+The result is exported into a pickle file (classifier.pkl), which is already prepared in the repository and will just be replaced by executing the code again.

+### Web App
+The web app can be started by executing the code run.py from the folder "app".
+I therefore used a venv.
+The code then starts the flask server and provides an IP-address where the web app can be used.

 ## Project Motivation <a name="motivation"></a>